lmath56/simple_k8s_scaling_test/README.md

 # Simple Kubernetes Scaling API
-*A simple flask app to test a Kubernets autoscaling*
+*A simple flask app to test a Kubernetes autoscaling*

 This is a simple program that I am making as part of my University project, which is to work with Kubernetes to understand how it can be used for scaling services.